orwel1984/cpp/Threads/Theory.md

 These are the threads which the OS manages across the entire system for all processes/applications.

 -   The OS schedules Software-Threads for execution on Hardware-Threads.
--   The Total no. of Software-Threads an OS can created is a limited resource.
+-   The Total no. of Software-Threads an OS can create is a limited resource.
 -   It is usually possible to create more Software Threads than the no. of available Hardware Threads on a system.

 -   **OverSubscription**: